taolee24/INFSCI_2545/hw3/README.md

 ##User Story 3

-As a user, I need to get the product information through searching
+As a user, I would like to get the product information quickly through searching.

 ###Scenario 1